 How Akeo Lending can help Lending Businesses?

-Akeo Lending as a platform offers ready-to-build framework to lending enterprises.
+Akeo Lending as a platform offers a ready-to-build framework to lending enterprises.
 An innovative venture of Akeo.Tech, Akeo Lending helps lending enterprises to quickly adapt to the fast-changing market and customer requirements.
 With Akeo Lending, lenders can develop customizable P2P lending platforms with customized lending scores.